 Are you a parent or caregiver who needs help with your toddler?
 Want to reduce some of that parenting or childcare provider stress and decrease behavior problems in children you care for?
 Looking to enhance your parenting skills or learn helpful information about early childhood development?

-Join Michigan State University (MSU) Extension’s Building Early Emotional Skills workshops to develop the skills needed to support the social and emotional development of your child.
-This eight-week class will take place for 90 minutes each week.
-Participants will receive educational enhancements that will help them apply what they learned in class to real-life situations at home with their children.
-Interested attendees can participate in two ways: in person or online.
-In-person classes will take place in Saginaw County, with childcare and meals provided.
-Online, web-based trainings are available to Michigan residents in communities outside these two areas.
+Join Michigan State University (MSU) Extension’s free Building Early Emotional Skills (BEES) workshops to develop the skills needed to support the social and emotional development of young children.
+These series classes are offered in a variety of formats including: face-to-face, web-based, and webinar-based.
+Participants will receive information that will help them apply what they learned in class to real-life situations at home with their children.

-The Building Early Emotional Skills program is funded by a grant from the USDA/NIFA Children, Youth, Families at Risk grant program under award No. 213-41520-20939.
+The Building Early Emotional Skills program was funded by a grant from the USDA/NIFA Children, Youth, Families at Risk grant program under award No. 213-41520-20939.